-Well, if you are reading this, you can probably relate to this question – ‘Can I give solids to my ‘x’ months old baby?’.
+Well, if you are reading this, you can probably relate to this question – ‘When can I give solids to my baby?’.
 Either you want an answer to it, or someone asked you about it.
 This is a very common confusion that mothers have.
 I too was in a dilemma before I started solids for my 4 months old after her pediatrician suggested me to add solids to her diet.

 I know that people say that you should not even give water to baby before 6 months of age as they say that it is harmful to the baby.
 But first things first, does milk not have water?
 At least the formula supplement has it, and I am sure it does no harm to babies.
 So, not giving anything to baby except milk is just a myth.
 And coming to giving actual food to baby, do we not hear that their child grew to a picky eater?
 Can delaying the introduction of solids be a reason?
 Let us find out.